Visible form fields, submit buttons, disabled states, labels, and action targets

 Move a contact, call, email, or booking action into the first mobile screen when the form is hard to reach.

-Use monitoring after fixing the form so script, plugin, or template changes do not silently reopen the issue.
+Rerun the scan after fixing the form so script, plugin, or template changes do not silently reopen the issue.

 Fix: Review form state logic, required fields, spam-protection rules, and widget scripts, then retest without submitting user data.